Chapter 2: Membership

 Potential member: Someone who has worked in an ineligible or substitute certificated position at a school district or educational service district, but hasn’t purchased their substitute service credit and hasn’t established membership in TRS.

-Retiree: An individual who has terminated membership in a Washington state retirement system, and who has applied for or is receiving a defined retirement benefit benefit from the Department of Retirement Systems.
+Retiree: An individual who has terminated membership in a Washington state retirement system, and who has applied for or is receiving a defined retirement benefit from the Department of Retirement Systems.
 Members who are only separated or who are only receiving Plan 3 defined contributions don’t meet the retiree definition.

 School day (for Plan 1 only): The number of hours for which a full-time teacher is compensated.
 The employer defines a school day.
 If not defined by the employer, DRS defines a school day as seven hours.